Queue-Fair/android/README.md

 ---
 ## Queue-Fair Android Adapter README & Installation Guide

 Queue-Fair can be added to any Android app easily in minutes.
 This Queue-Fair Android module is suitable for native Android apps - if your Android app is a Web App running entirely in a browser, then the Client Side JavaScript Adapter is more suited to that.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.
+You can find out all about Queue-Fair at https://queue-fair.com

 ## About the Adapter